 Cataract Implants Seeing In Three Dimensions

 Approximately 20.5 million Americans age 40 and older have cataracts.
-The opportunity for freedom from reading glasses and bifocals was not available until recently with advances in intraocular lens implants.
-There are currently three of these advanced lenses that have become popular, AcrySof ReSTOR by Alcon, Rezoom by AMO, and Crystalens by Eyeonics.
-The first two are known as “multifocal lenses” meaning they allow quality vision at near distance and intermediate zones through a series of focusing rings.
-The Crystalens is known as an “accomodative lens”, which means that the lens itself moves within the eye to give focusing power at multiple distances.
+The opportunity for freedom from reading glasses and bifocals was not available in intraocular lens implants.
+There are currently two of these advanced lenses that have become popular.
+Clareon PanOptix & Vivity by Alcon.
+They are known as “multifocal lenses” meaning they allow quality vision at near distance and intermediate zones through a series of focusing rings.

 Our lives have become more complex and our vision is oftentimes tested throughout an average day of work.
 We have to read materials at close range, look at a computer in the intermediate range and perform tasks such as driving, requiring good distance vision.
 During the course of a day we have to constantly refocus our eyes in order to see multiple distances.
 Those of us who are over 40 have noticed that our reading vision has changed for the worse.
 Many of us require reading glasses because we no longer have the functional ability to focus on near objects like we did when we were younger.